-This year SWNPHD will be working with Nebraska Department of Health and Humans Services (DHHS) to help identify which ticks are living in the health district by doing tick drags in strategic areas.
-Tick dragging is a method for collecting ticks where a strip of white cloth mounted on a pole is tied to a rope and dragged around through areas that are likely to have ticks.
-The ticks are easy to see on the white cloth and the different species can be identified and counted.
+SWNPHD will be working with Nebraska Department of Health and Humans Services (DHHS) again this year to help identify which ticks are living in the health district by doing tick drags in strategic areas.
+Tick dragging is a method for collecting ticks where a strip of white cloth is tied to a rope or pole and dragged around through areas that are likely to have ticks, such as wooded areas or areas with tall grasses or weeds.
+The ticks are then sent to a lab to be counted and to identify the species living in our area.
 SWNPHD will be doing tick drags from May until July.